Table of Contents Show

 Large BrokeragesLarge Brokerages

-A large brokerage is a company that sells the right to use its name, branding, and business model to agents.
+A large brokerage is a company that sells agents the right to use its name, branding, and business model.
 Your commission is shared with your sponsoring broker/company based on a performance-based split for each deal you close as an agent.
 Most of these large brokerages have their own rules and regulations.
 Be sure to read them carefully before signing anything.

 ProsPros